Liver function tests: Alkaline phosphatase (ALP)

 Alkaline phosphatase (ALP) is an enzyme in the cells lining the biliary ducts of the liver.
+Elevated ALP often suggests biliary disease and warrants workup with ultrasound.
 It can also be found on the mucosal epithelium of the small intestine, proximal convoluted tubule of the kidneys, bone, liver, and placenta.
 It plays an important role in lipid transposition in small intestines and calcification of bones.
 50% of all the serum ALP activities in blood are contributed by bone.
 Acute viral hepatitis usually has normal or increased ALP.
 For example, hepatitis A has increased ALP due to cholestasis (impaired bile formation or bile flow obstruction) and would have the feature of prolonged itching.
 Other causes include: infiltrative liver diseases, granulomatous liver disease, abscess, amyloidosis of the liver and peripheral arterial disease.
 Mild elevation of ALP can be seen in liver cirrhosis, hepatitis, and congestive cardiac failure.
 Transient hyperphosphataemia is a benign condition in infants, and can reach normal level in 4 months.
 In contrast, low levels of ALP is found in hypothyroidism, pernicious anemia, zinc deficiency, and hypophosphatasia.

 ALP activity is significantly increased in the third trimester of pregnancy.
 This is due to increased synthesis from the placenta as well as increased synthesis in the liver induced by large amounts of estrogens.
 Levels in the third trimester can be as much as 2-fold greater than in non-pregnant women.
 As a result, ALP is not a reliable marker of hepatic function in pregnant women.
 In contrast to ALP, levels of ALT, AST, GGT, and lactate dehydrogenase are only slightly changed or largely unchanged during pregnancy.
 Bilirubin levels are significantly decreased in pregnancy.

 In pregnancy conditions such as hyperemesis gravdirum, ALP levels can reach 215 IU/L, meanwhile, in pre-eclampsia, ALP can reach 14 IU/L, and in HELLP syndrome ALP levels can reach 15 IU/L.